andrew-chaney/andrew-chaney.github.io/src/routes/blog/applying-linear-algebra-and-rrts-for-n-dimensional-path-finding.md

 # Building a RRT

 We have our formulas and needed variables, now let's implement a RRT in pseudo-code.
-The code rendering may look weird on mobile.

 ```
 Auxiliary Functions (the implementation of these vary by use-case):